 In addition to contamination, there are some people who will be allergic to the ink itself.
-This is not necessarily due to contamination, but it is not an uncommon problem.
+Toxicity is not due to contamination, but it is more common that you would think.
 The most common allergen are molecules in the ink called haptens.
 They are mostly found in red, green, and blue ink.

 Unfortunately, allergic reactions to ink are often quite severe.
 It can cause blistering wounds that will usually require medical attention.
 They will become itchy, hard, and thick.

-The best thing you can do to prevent and minimize the risk of infection is to find a shop that is licensed and reputable.
+Finding a shop that is licensed will reduce your risk of infection.
 There are a few steps you can take and things to look out for that will tell you if a shop is good to use:

 - Only consider shops that have already been in business for several years and have a good amount of positive reviews.